Etree: Growth

 The idea of transferring DAT-quality audio files via the Internet – i.e., an "e-tree" – was first discussed in 1996, but it was impractical at the time due to the large file sizes required to keep the quality intact.
 For example, a 74-minute CD holds approximately 640 MB of uncompressed PCM data, and a two-hour concert would require two CDs.
 Transferring a single CD worth of data over a dial-up modem takes approximately seven days.

 Several developments in computer technology made the fourth factor, the lossless file transfer over the Internet, possible.
 First, the Shorten (SHN) file format was developed by a company called SoftSound.
 The Shorten process non-destructively removes extraneous data within PCM .wav files, reducing their size by approximately 45–55% while allowing the resulting SHN files to be expanded to their original form without the loss of any audio data.
 (The newer FLAC format has largely replaced SHN and is now preferred.)
 These digital audio files, called “filesets”, are thus bit-perfect copies, identical to their original sources, and can be played on virtually any computer, converted to the appropriate format to be burnt to CD for playback on home stereo systems, or converted to other formats for use on portable music players.
 Second, the explosive growth of the Internet allowed many more people to set up File Transfer Protocol (FTP) servers to distribute SHN copies of their recordings at high speed to users with broadband Internet connections.
 Third, mailing lists, e-mail, listservs, etc., allowed collectors and curators to locate each other and material of interest more easily.

 Once these events happened, the etree community was formed by members of two highly regarded online music-trading communities; Sugarmegs Audio and PCP (People for a Clearer Phish).
 Starting with 10 people, etree.org saw staggering growth rate.
 By February 2001, there were almost 300 independent FTP servers providing the trunk of etree.org to over 12,000 users.
 Tools for creating, packaging, verifying and fixing lossless filesets were developed, and included programs like mkwACT, Shorten, Shntool, and others.

 BitTorrent was written with etree in mind and etree was the only bittorrent listing site linked from the official FAQ for quite some time.
 As BitTorrent gained in popularity, and as the availability of free, high-bandwidth FTP servers was restricted by universities and corporations, the number of etree FTP servers steadily declined, and by 2004, few remained in active service.
 Still, etree.org continued to grow exponentially.
 As of June 2010, there were nearly 400,000 registered users of db.etree.org who have contributed more than 480,000 setlists for 42,000 artists, and helped to distribute more than 90,000 lossless recordings for approximately 140 artists, to the world's cultural heritage through bt.etree.org and other like-minded online communities.

+The etree database

+Started in August 1999, etreedb.org catalogs set lists and sources in circulation.